jmisabella/z-rooms-android/context.md

 Also there is a closed caption which, when enabled, displays the meditation being spoken in text form along the bottom of the screen.
 This optional feature is enabled by default.

+**Multiple Voices**
+User can select from a variety of voices, already offered by iOS/Android ecosystems.
+While most of these voices may already be readily available on most devices, some may need to be downloaded as a system download to the device.